 "Back door" Roth IRAs.
-If the income-based phaseout prevents you from making Roth IRA contributions and you don't have a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
+If your income is too high to make Roth IRA contributions and you don't have a traditional IRA, consider setting up a traditional account and making a nondeductible contribution to it.
 You can then immediately convert the contributed amount to a Roth account with minimal tax impact.

 Roth 401(k), Roth 403(b), and Roth 457 plans.
 Employers may offer one of these in addition to the traditional, tax-deferred version.
-You may make some or all of your contributions to the Roth plan, but any employer match will be made to the traditional plan.
 No income-based phaseout applies, so even high-income taxpayers can contribute.